-Imagine pulling up to your house in the pouring down rain.
-You've got a car full of groceries and have to get them in the house.
-Once you finally get them all inside, you're drenched.
-You head downstairs to get some dry clothes out of your dryer only to step in water when you get down there.
-Your sump pump isn't working and the basement is full of water!
+Imagine pulling up to your house in the pouring rain.
+You've got a car full of groceries and you need to carry them all in.
+Once you finally get inside, you're drenched.
+You head downstairs to get some dry clothes out of your dryer only to step in water up to your ankles.
+You realize your sump pump has stopped working and the basement is completely flooded!

-This is the WORST time to find out that you need a repair!What happened?!
-Why isn't it working?!
+This is the WORST time to find out that you need a repair because IT'S TOO LATE!

 Reason #1: Lack of Maintenance

 As a rule, you should have your sump pump maintained by a professional at least once a year.
 Every 2-3 months, you can do you own check up with these simple steps:

 - Test the system by pouring water in the sump pit to see if it's still pumping.

 - Listen to your unit when it's running.
 Make sure there aren't any abnormal noises.

 - If you have a pedestal sump pump, be sure the area surrounding it is clean.

 A switch problem is the number one mechanical issue with sump pumps.
 If your unit shifts at all, it can cause an issue with the float.
 It is necessary for the float to be in working order because if it isn't, then your switch won't work effectively and your pump may be rendered useless.
 Your unit relies on the switch and the float to work properly.
 Your plumber will check for this issue during an inspection.